patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/clipboard-copy/clipboard-copy.md

 The **clipboard copy** component allows users to quickly and easily copy content to their clipboard.

 ## Elements
-Clipboard copy has three main components.
+Clipboard copy has 3 main components.

 <img src="./img/clipboard-copy-elements.png" alt="Elements of the clipboard copy component" width="468"/>